contentful/forma-36/MIGRATION.md

 ### Grid

 Grid component is now part of the `@contentful/f36-core` package.
-The same as for Flex component, the only improvement that was done for Grid in version 4 was the alignment of the properties with our (codestyleguide)[./docs/code-style-guide.md]:
+The same as for Flex component, the only improvement that was done for Grid in version 4 was the alignment of the properties with our [code styleguide](./docs/code-style-guide.md):

 #### How to migrate your Grid components